via Reuters

 Article continues below this ad

 Campbell’s shot was seemingly heading out of bounds before it struck a tree and ended up staying in bounds.
 This stroke of luck was what he needed as he 1-putted the hole to oust Potgieter and win his first-ever PGA Tour trophy.
-With the victory, he has also earned full membership on the Tour for the next 2 years while also being granted an exemption for the upcoming Masters Tournament at the Augusta National Golf Course.
+With the first victory, he also earned full membership on the Tour for the next two years while also being granted an exemption for the upcoming Masters Tournament at the Augusta National Golf Course.

 ADVERTISEMENT